-BBG E281 Writing and Research in Business and Industry 3 c.h.
+BBG E281 Writing and Research in Business and Industry 3 с.н.
+Elective Code: BUS

-Prerequisites: BBG E101 and ENG E101, each with a grade of C or higher
+Prerequisites: BBG E101 and ENG E101, each with a grade of "C" or higher

 This course emphasizes the aspects of research gathering, structured writing, and organizing written reports and oral presentations applicable to business and industry.
 Students will demonstrate the processes and procedures required for the business technical writing in the fields of science, technology, and business.